po1sigala/live/01-Class-Content/02-Advanced-CSS/README.md

 * Explain and implement CSS custom properties (variables)

 * Explain and implement CSS selectors beyond single classes or elements

+* Create and explain the purpose of a wireframe.

 * Resolve a merge conflict that results from a `git pull`